 Coming to our own country – INDIA.
 India has been subject to many issues and agitations of late.

 There have been issues concerning the separate statehood demand for Telangana in Andhra Pradesh.
 Then there have been issues relating to the communal riots-be it the early Bombay riots in Mumbai between December 1992 and January 1993, wherein the country witnessed the death of more than 900 people; or the Gujarat violence in 2002, the Godhra train burning and the resulting communal riots between the Hindus and the Muslims; or the more recent anti-Muslim riots in North-Assam.

 Indeed, India could not free itself of communalism even after more than sixty years of independence; it in fact has been getting worse year after year.
 There has not been a single year in the post-independence period, which has been free of communal violence.
 The Gujarat riots in India proved to be the worst of the lot.

 It is true that the communal carnage in Gujarat shook the whole world.

 As far as the agitations relating to the formation of a separate Telangana state are concerned, they had a major impact on the economy and business establishments in the state and the country.
 The prices of commodities instantly soared high as the transport of goods had been stalled due to the lack of movement, business was uncertain and the student community across all the three regions of Telangana, Andhra and Rayalaseema were staging protests, thus impacting their education.

 All these instances, be it India, Pakistan or Bangladesh, go on to prove the volatility of the administrative authorities of the present day!

 After all, it is the duty of the government to bring the country back to equilibrium after all the agitations and problems have passed.

-No wonder the phrase “Pakistan, India and Bangladesh: Two Nations in turmoil and one in need for change” is true…FLAG THIS POST
+No wonder the phrase “Pakistan, India and Bangladesh: Two Nations in turmoil and one in need for change” is true…REPORT THIS POST